There are so many benefits of yoga for writers.

 I’m a meditation teacher.
-So naturally I often teach people how to use meditation to become super-creative.
+So naturally I often teach people how to use meditation to become a creative person.

 I’m also a yogi and an author.
-And I know that as powerful as meditation is for creativity, yoga is equality powerful.
+And I know that as powerful as meditation is for writers, yoga is equality powerful.

-In fact, recently numerous extremely-talented (and very famous) authors have been tweeting their best yoga-selfies.
-That’s because the Society of Authors has suddenly leapt on the yoga bandwagon.
+Recently numerous extremely-talented (and very famous) authors have been tweeting their best yoga-selfies.
+That’s because the Society of Authors has suddenly lept on the yoga bandwagon.

 The Society of Authors is usually all about arguing over contracts and helping authors to raise money to get their books published (actually, I could use a little help with that myself…).

 But today the Society of Authors has stepped out of their offices and into the yoga studios.
 They’ve been challenging authors and book fans to take a yoga-selfie that is inspired by their favorite book.